00:00 Welcome to Part 3 of teaching piano to children who have learning difficulties.

 17:11 Rose Powell asks “would love to know some hints on how to help these students work through the necessary repetitions in order to see improvement without exploding out of frustration”

 22:26 Michelle Blunt asks, “Many students come to us without a diagnosis.
-In regards to learning needs or disorders, how do you address this with a parent if you are not qualified for special needs?”
+In regards to teaching piano to young beginners with needs or disorders, how do you address this with a parent if you are not qualified for special needs?”

 26:45 Janet shares her own experience with her children with special needs.